-The negative effects caused on the Company and the industry in which it operates resulting from the COVID 19 pandemic and economic recession resulted in indicators of impairment identified on the Company's property, plant and equipment.
+The negative effects caused on the Company and the industry in which it operates resulting from the economic recession resulted in indicators of impairment identified on the Company's property, plant and equipment.
 Accordingly, the Company engaged an external, independent valuer for purposes of determining the fair value less costs of disposal of property, plant and equipment for purposes of performing the impairment test.
 When current market prices of similar assets are available, such evidences are considered in estimating fair values of property, plant and equipment.
 In the absence of such information, the Company determines within reasonable fair value estimates, amounts that can be attributed as fair values, with the assistance of the independent professional valuer.
+Further details relating to significant unobservable inputs used in the valuation are provided in Note 6.